petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 In order to push artifacts like PDFs up to the Calkit Cloud's DVC remote, we will need a token.
-You can skip this step if you want to keep your compiled PDFs elsewhere, e.g., commit them directly to Git, which is okay if there small and/or won't change often.

 On the Calkit project homepage you'll see a link to manage user tokens.
 Head over there and create one, selecting "DVC" as the purpose.
 Save this in a password manager if you have one,